gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 Initially Transformer Grid displays 17 Columns and 54,857 rows.

 #### 4. Delete all rows where _region_ values are missing.
 Click the black section of the data quality bar below **region** column header.
-It will open Suggestions pane that contain data quality conditionals.
+It will open Suggestions pane that contains data quality conditionals.
 Click **Add** button on first suggestion (_Delete rows with missing values in region_) to add a new transformation to the recipe.

  ![HistoBlackField](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/HistoBlackField.png?raw=true)